macmanes-lab/Evice_senior_thesis/blast_instructions.rst

 ::

+  cd harmonia

-  makeblastdb -in harmonia_genome.fasta -out harmonia -dbtype nucl
+  makeblastdb -in harmonia.genome.fasta -out harmonia -dbtype nucl

 This makes the blast database from the harmonia genome, you only have to do this the 1st time.